Steadsoft/Syscode/Docs/alignment.md

 A bit data type too has a default alignemnt of 1 byte.
 If you declare a variable to be `bit(3)` or `bit(47)` the variable will be aligned on a byte boundary, the `0th` bit being aligned with bit 0 of the byte.

-You can specify the keyword `aligned` on its own, in a declaration to emphasize that the variable is being given its default alignment.
+You can specify the keyword `aligned` on its own, in a declaration to emphasize that the variable is being explicitly given its default alignment.